Operating Community Gardens Safely

 - Permit access to plant, maintain and harvest food only.
 Prohibit events such as ﬂower festivals, children’s events and other programming, training, group builds, etc.

-- Place clear, visible signage at all garden entrances reminding registered members, staff and volunteers about the signs and symptoms of COVID-19 and where to seek assistance if they have symptoms.
+- Place clear, visible signage at all garden entrances reminding registered members, staff and volunteers about the signs and symptoms of COVID-19, self-screening and where to seek assistance if they have symptoms.

 - Place clear, visible signage throughout the garden — especially locations where shared equipment, tools, etc. are located — reminding registered members, staff and volunteers of the requirements that must be followed when using the garden to prevent the transmission of COVID-19.